Updated: April 18, 2023 - 7 min read

 It’s also useful for PMs to have a broad understanding of what’s going on in the tech world.
 This subreddit helpfully organizes posts into different categories (Social Media, Space, Business, Politics etc) to make for easy browsing.

-A Google-led initiative, Women Techmakers run events including meetups and hackathons, all aimed at giving women the skills and confidence to conquer the tech world.
-Although events have been suspended for 2020, you can reap all the other rewards of joining the community by singing up as a member or ambassador.
+A Google-led initiative, Women Techmakers run events, including meetups and hackathons, all aimed at giving women the skills and confidence to conquer the tech world.
+Although events have been suspended for 2020, you can reap all the other rewards of joining the community by signing up as a member or ambassador.

 Membership gives you access to networking, community events, and summits.
 Being an ambassador gives you exclusive content and access to a private network of other organizers.
 Both look great on your resume, and could be the boost your career needs.

 Do you love data?
-Of course you do, you’re a Product Manager!
-DataQuest is every Data Scientist’s dream, offering a community of learners to compliment their online data courses.
+Of course, you do, you’re a Product Manager!
+DataQuest is every Data Scientist’s dream, offering a community of learners to complement their online data courses.

 While you don’t have to be a student to access the community, we actually recommended DataQuest in our list of Top 10 Courses for Product Managers in 2020.

 What better way to level up your data science skills than to join a community of data science lovers?

 9. Product Hunt